 Bean Swaps and Substitutions

-Butter beans are large creamy beans and easy to find throughout the southern United States.
-It's worth seeking them out, but if you can't find them you can still make this recipe by swapping in smaller white beans.
-It won't be quite the same, but it will still be delicious.
-Here are a few of options:
+Butter beans, which are just mature lima beans, are large, creamy, and easy to find throughout the southern United States.
+It’s worth seeking them out, but if you can’t find them, you can still make this recipe by swapping in smaller white beans.
+It won’t be quite the same, but it will still be delicious.
+Here are a few options:

-• Cannellini beans would be my first choice if you can't find butter beans.
-They are smaller than butter beans but bigger than the other swaps I recommend.
+• Cannellini beans are smaller than butter beans but bigger than the other swaps I recommend.
 They are still really creamy and would work well in this recipe.

-• Great Northern Beans are not as creamy as cannellini beans but are still a good middle-of-the-road choice.
-They are a decent size will still provide a great experience.
+• Great Northern Beans are not as creamy as cannellini beans but are a good middle-of-the-road choice.
+They are a decent size and will still provide a great experience.

 What to Serve with Butter Beans